How to Create SCCM Dynamic Collection Based on Device Type

 Chassis Type | Dynamic Collection

-The SystemEnclosure information collected from clients are stored on SMS_G_SYSTEM_SYSTEM.ENCLOSURE class in SCCM.
+The SystemEnclosure information collected from clients is stored on SMS_G_SYSTEM_SYSTEM.ENCLOSURE class in SCCM.

-The ChassisTypes field can be used to identify if a device is Desktop, Laptop or Tablet.
+The ChassisTypes field can be used to identify if a device is a desktop, a laptop, or a tablet.

 Follow this article to know more about ChassisTypes and their values.